 While there are still some questions as to the use and action taken on these state-level reporting requirements, the laws still require employers file in conjunction with the applicable laws in the states that require compliance.

-What do to if you fall under this ACA Compliance mandate
+What to do if you fall under this ACA Compliance mandate

 The important thing to remember here is that, all employers that have over 50 FTE MUST file a report in conjunction with Federal ACA reporting regulations.
 With the state mandates taking effect in New Jersey and Washington D.C., this means that employers that have employees within these states must additionally file at the state level (or district level).
 Some key areas to consider: